Rotary Masked Autoencoders are Versatile Learners: Experiments

-\paragraph{Irregular Time-series Regression: Pendulum Dataset} The Pendulum dataset~\cite{DBLP:conf/iclr/SmithWL23} is an irregular time-series dataset consisting of images of a pendulum.
+\paragraph{Irregular Time-series Regression: Pendulum Dataset} The Pendulum dataset~\cite{DBLP:conf/iclr/SmithWL23} is an irregular time-series dataset consisting of irregularly sampled images of a pendulum.
 To embed the images in \method{}, we use a patch size of $(1, 24, 24)$ for (time, height, width).
 This corresponds to 1 embedding per time-step/image. \method{} is trained directly on regression without any pre-training, predicting the sine and cosine of the angle of the pendulum which follows a non-linear dynamical system.
-To stay close in size to the other models evaluated on this dataset, we instantiate \method{} with only 2 layers and an MLP hidden size of 30.
+We use a custom size for \method{} which contains only 2 layers and an MLP hidden size of 30.
+This is much smaller than \method{}-tiny and provides for a fairer comparison with other models trained on this dataset.
 For additional information on the dataset and full experimental details we refer to \apref{sec:pendulum_ap}.
-After training on 20 different seeds, the mean MSE and standard deviation of \method{} on the Pendulum dataset are reported in \tabref{tab:pendulum}. \method{} is able to achieve an extremely competitive score, outperforming specialized Transformer based models such as ContiFormer~\cite{chen2023contiformer}, as well as state space models such as S5~\cite{DBLP:conf/iclr/SmithWL23}.
+After training on 20 different seeds, the mean MSE and standard deviation of \method{} on the Pendulum dataset are reported in \tabref{tab:pendulum}. \method{} outperforms specialized Transformer based models such as ContiFormer~\cite{chen2023contiformer}, as well as state space models such as S5~\cite{DBLP:conf/iclr/SmithWL23}.